 As developer or designer it is almost impossible to avoid webfonts.
 I have already wrote articles about glyphs and the AwesomeFont for usage in ExtJS software.

-Babelmap, a real timesaver
+Babelmap is a real timesaver

-The download comes as a zip file with only the executable inside.
-No installer, just put it somewhere on your harddrive and make a shortcut to it.
-What makes this tiny software very handy to use is the possibility to open font files from a local directory.
+The download comes as a zip file containing only the the executable.
+There is no installer, so you just extract it somewhere on your harddrive (like c:\tools) and create a shortcut to it.
+What makes this tiny software useful is the feature to open font files from a local directory.

 It is not required that a font has to be installed on your system.
-In the image above you see the FontAwesome presented.
-It is worth checking out, it could save you a lot of time.
+In the image above you see the the presentation of the FontAwesome font.